 where given a function $f$, $\Epi(f)$ denotes its epigraph, i.e., $\Epi(f)\coloneqq \{(y,z)\in\R\times\{0,1\}^n: y\geq f(z) \}$ and $\conv(\Epi(f))$ denotes its convex hull.
 Therefore, the convex hull of $\cS(f,\K)$ is given by the inequalities describing $\conv(\Epi(f))$ and the homogeneous conic constraint $Ax +By \in \K$.
 This characterization highlights, in particular, that the challenge in developing the convex hull of $\cS(f,\K)$ is solely determined by the complexity of the convex hull characterization of the epigraph of the function $f$.
 In fact, we prove a more general result that covers this characterization as a special case.
-In particular, we consider a set with multiple conic constraints, each of which involves an affine function of independent continuous variables and an epigraph variable associated with a nonnegative function of common binary variables.
+In particular, we consider a set with \emph{multiple} conic constraints, each of which involves an affine function of independent continuous variables and an epigraph variable associated with a nonnegative function of \emph{common} binary variables.

-There are a number of cases where characterizing the convex hull of $\conv(\Epi(f))$ is easy.
-For example, when $f$ is a nonnegative submodular function, imposing the condition that $(y,z)\in\conv(\Epi(f))$ is equivalent to applying the \emph{extended polymatroid inequalities}~\citep{atamturk2008polymatroids,lovasz1983submodular}.
-We review the extended polymatroid inequalities and their generalization to arbitrary set functions, namely the polar inequalities, \citep{atamturk2020polar} in Section~\ref{sec:inequalities}.
-In Section~\ref{sec:preliminaries}, we discuss how our results can be applied to more general functions and non-homogeneous conic constraints.
+There are a number of cases where characterizing $\conv(\Epi(f))$ is easy.
+We discuss a few such cases at the end of Section~\ref{sec:convex_hull}.
+Most notably, when $f$ is a nonnegative submodular function, imposing the condition that $(y,z)\in\conv(\Epi(f))$ is equivalent to applying the \emph{extended polymatroid inequalities}~\cite[]{atamturk2008polymatroids,lovasz1983submodular}.
+For completeness, in Appendix~\ref{sec:inequalities} we review these inequalities.
+In Section~\ref{sec:preliminaries}, we also discuss how our results can be applied to more general functions and non-homogeneous conic constraints.